pnnl/BEM-for-PRM/content/get_start/_index.md

 # Get Started

-Start using OpenStudio Standard PRM method in your compliance modeling workflow
+Start using OpenStudio Standard to create ASHRAE 90.1-2019 PRM models in your compliance modeling workflow